gchure/phd/docs/src/chapter_08/section_05_carbon_inference.md

 the strain to which the effective DNA binding energy $\epsilon$ was estimated and columns are the strains whose fold-change is predicted.
 Shaded lines represent the 95\% credible region of the prediction given the estimated value of
 $\epsilon$.
-Points and error correspond to the median and standard error of fie to eight biological replicates.
+Points and error correspond to the median and standard error of five to eight biological replicates.
 The [Python code (`ch8_figS10.py`)](https://github.com/gchure/phd/blob/master/src/chapter_08/code/ch8_figS10.py) used to generate this figure can be found on the thesis [GitHub repository](https://github.com/gchure/phd).](ch8_figS10){#fig:pairwise_carbon